 "I just let him do his thing," remarked retired Bayern coach Jupp Heynckes following Tolisso's match-winning display against PSG last December.
 "He always plays well when called on.
 He runs hard, he's aggressive and clinical in front of goal.
 He's a huge talent with so many qualities.
 He's going to be invaluable to Bayern."

 Invaluable to club and invaluable to country.
-France coach Didier Deschamps has long been an admirer of Tolisso, handing him his senior international debut in May 2017 and taking him to the 2018 FIFA World Cup finals in Russia, where he has already clocked up 93 tournament minutes in games against Australia and Lionel Messi's Argentina.
+France coach Didier Deschamps has long been an admirer of Tolisso, handing him his senior international debut in May 2017 and taking him to the 2018 FIFA World Cup finals in Russia, where he clocked up 194 tournament minutes as Les Bleus claimed their second global crown.
 The future of Bayern, unsurprisingly, is also the future of France.

 So where will 'Coco' fit in under new Bayern boss Niko Kovac?
 The Frenchman's work rate and perfectly timed runs from deep make him an ideal candidate for one of three probable central midfield roles in either a 3-5-2 or 4-3-3 formation.
 What's more, he's a team player, versatile and by no means the finished product: exactly the type of player Kovac likes to work with.
 Not that bolting down a regular starting berth is going to be any easier in his second season in the Bundesliga.

-Summer signing Leon Goretzka, Javi Martinez, James Rodriguez, Sebastian Rudy, the returning Renato Sanches, Thiago and Vidal currently provide the competition in the centre of the park, but only Goretzka and Vidal offer the all-round qualities demanded of a No.8 and shared by Tolisso.
+Summer signing Leon Goretzka, Javi Martinez, James Rodriguez, Sebastian Rudy, the returning Renato Sanches and Thiago currently provide the competition in the centre of the park, but only Goretzka offers the all-round qualities demanded of a No.8 and shared by Tolisso.
 It poses an intriguing selection headache for Bayern's new tactician-in-chief: who best to bang the midfield drum as Ballack and Schweinsteiger did with such rhythmic finesse in times past?

 Dynamic, a proven box-to-box midfielder at the highest level and an integral part of Bayern's long-term plan as outlined by CEO Karl-Heinz Rummenigge, Tolisso is a leading candidate to pick up the baton.
 The club's most expensive signing could yet become their most potent weapon, in the most tactically demanding position in football today.